Double Feature: Bringing Up Baby & The Hangover

 The primary women in the movie include: Stu’s cheating girlfriend (Melissa), the escort for whom Stu leaves his cheating girlfriend (Jade), and Doug’s fiance/Alan’s sister (Tracy).

-Melissa is unequivocally The Worst — completely unredeemable — because her character was created to be both emotionally and physically abusive.
-She’s not a real person, but rather a construction of everything that can be bad in a relationship — she is as much an unrealistic farce as the manic pixie dream girl/any constructed positive ideal.
+Melissa is unequivocally The Worst — both emotionally and physically abusive, completely unredeemable — because her character was created to be that way.
+She’s not a real person (not to say that women are never abusive; of course they are), but rather she is a construction of everything that can be bad in a relationship.
+She is as much an unrealistic farce as the manic pixie dream girl or any other constructed positive ideal.

 And so we come to Jade, who is just a perfect cinnamon roll, too good for this world, too pure (except for the part where she only exists to be sexualized).